 Since you’ll earn 3% cash back on both the base tax payment and the processing fees with the above cards, your profit should be approximately 1.186% of your tax payment.

 - $10,000 tax payment + 1.87% fee = $10,187

 - Cash back earned at 3% = $305.61

 - Profit = $305.61 – $187 = $118.61 (1.186% of $10K)

 For more examples of cards that earn better than 2% rewards, see: Best Rewards for Everyday Spend.

 2. Meet minimum spend requirements

 If you recently signed up for new credit cards, chances are good that you have to spend thousands of dollars in order to earn the associated signup bonuses.
 Paying taxes is a cheap and easy way to accomplish that.

-Here are some of the most valuable current welcome bonuses (click on a card for details; press “Next” to see more offers):
+Click on a card for details; Press “Next” to see more offers: